tlslink/sslcon/README.md

 This is a Golang implementation of the [OpenConnect VPN Protocol](https://datatracker.ietf.org/doc/html/draft-mavrogiannopoulos-openconnect-03) for client side development.

 For desktop OS, similar to Cisco Secure Client's vpnagentd, it should be run as a separate background service with root privileges, so that the front-end UI does not require an administrator authorization every time it starts.

 The API is exposed through the WebSocket and JSON-RPC 2.0 protocols.
 Anyone can use any front-end tool to implement their own GUI.

-[Here](https://github.com/tlslink/anylink-client) is an example showing how to use this project.
+**[There](https://github.com/tlslink/anylink-client) is an example showing how to use this project.**

-> **Note**: The implementation of the VPN protocol itself has nothing to do with the routing table settings of the operating system.
-This repository contains simple [routing settings](https://github.com/dtlslink/vpnagent/blob/main/utils/utils_linux.go) under Linux.
-It would be great if someone has a more elegant implementation of cross-platform routing table operations.

 Currently the following servers are supported,